-Nuri Frame is co-managing partner of Pape Salter Teillet LLP.
+Nuri Frame is managing partner of Pape Salter Teillet LLP.
 He specializes in Indigenous rights law, with an emphasis on litigation and dispute resolution, governance, and treaty negotiation and implementation.

 Nuri’s litigation practice focuses on a range of areas impacting Indigenous peoples, including constitutional law, administrative law, environmental and regulatory law, treaty and self-government issues and disputes concerning implementation of impact benefits agreements.
 Nuri has appeared before numerous courts and regulatory tribunals in both Canada and the United States.
-Nuri appeared before the Supreme Court of Canada on behalf of interveners in the Behn, Keewatin, and Chippewas of the Thames cases.
+Nuri appeared before the Supreme Court of Canada on behalf of interveners in the Behn, Keewatin, Chippewas of the Thames, and First Nations, Inuit and Métis Children, Youth and Families Act cases.

 In addition to his litigation practice, Nuri also provides advice on a range of other legal issues affecting Indigenous communities, including governance, treaty negotiation and implementation, environmental and resource protection and negotiation and consultation with governments and resource developers.
 Nuri has worked extensively with Indigenous governments in Ontario, Alberta, British Columbia, Yukon and the Northwest Territories.
 In his practice, Nuri aims to provide his clients with legal and strategic advice that permits them to access the full range of options available for effectively resolving the issues they are presented with.

 Prior to joining Pape Salter Teillet, Nuri practiced as a litigator in the New York office of Sullivan & Cromwell LLP, where he worked on a broad range of complex corporate and commercial litigation matters.